Writing is a brutal business.

 The free tool lets you download the Chrome extension so you can edit the post as you write whenever the tool spots error.
 The free account lets you fix major errors, but for minor errors and suggestions to make your content much better, you need to subscribe for the premium plan.

 Grammarly Premium scores your content out of a 100.
 While striving to get a perfect score is ideal, you don’t have to.
-Personally, having a score of over 90 is good enough for me.
+To be honest, having a score of over 90 is good enough for me.

 Are you using any of these SEO writing tools?

-Using these SEO writing tools above have been a blessing in my writing career.
+Using the aforementioned SEO writing tools have been a blessing in my writing career.
 Tools like Grammarly Premium have been with me through thick and thin.
 But newer ones like SurferSEO and Keyword Revealer have proven to be just as valuable.

 Thanks for reading this post about SEO writing tools.
 If you have questions or comments about the post, click on the “Load Comments” at the bottom and fill out the form.
 Also, if you enjoyed this post, then please consider filling out the form just below this paragraph to receive my latest posts straight to your inbox.